avaika/interview/README.md

 CMD ['/bin/bash /app/run.sh']
 ```
-4. Can I have a conteiner with multiple processes inside?
+4. Can I have a container with multiple processes inside?
 Pros / cons.
 5. What is docker capabilities?
 ```
 docker run -it bash